pinga-lab/website/thesis/melo-msc.md

 We present a new method that drastically reduces the number of the source location estimates in 3D Euler deconvolution to one only.
-Our method is grounded on the analytical estimators of the base level and of the horizontal and vertical source positions in 3D Euler deconvolution as a function of the x
-- and y -coordinates of the observations.
+Our method is grounded on the analytical estimators of the base level and of the horizontal and vertical source positions in 3D Euler deconvolution as a function of the x- and y-coordinates of the observations.
 By assuming any tentative structural index (defining the geometry of the sources), our method automatically locates on the maps of the horizontal coordinate estimates plateaus, indicating consistent estimates that are very close to the true corresponding coordinates.